nichejambinn/nichejambinn.github.io/_posts/2021-04-08-geralts-other-decoder-ring.md

 d = Math.floor(f[j] % 137 / 13) - 1; // index of the digit in the char code
 ```

-We've been thinking about `i` and `d` in terms of their interpretation by the old encoder, like I've added in the comments above.
+We've been thinking about `i` and `d` in terms of their interpretation by the old encoder, what I've indicated in the comments above.
 But what `i` actually represents is one less than the number of times `f` can be divided by `137`.
 And `d` is one less than the number of times that the remainder of `f` after that division can be divided by `13`.

 Assuming our current formula for decoding the digit `e` is totally flawed, then perhaps what we're really seeing is more along the lines of